neighbourhoodie/nh-systemd/doc-migration/source/includes/standard-options.rst

    Equivalent to ``--json=pretty`` if running on a terminal, and ``--json=short`` otherwise.

-.. inlcusion-end-marker-do-not-remove j
+.. inclusion-end-marker-do-not-remove j

-.. inlcusion-marker-do-not-remove signal
+.. inclusion-marker-do-not-remove signal

 ``-s``, ``--signal=``
 ---------------------